element-hq/aurora/README.md

         ]
 ```

-...so it could be much easier and fun to finish the job by hooking up a proper FFI now.
+...so it could be much easier and fun to finish the job by hooking up a proper FFI, having got a working framework to
+iterate on.

+Another thought is whether the FFI should try to expose the same object model as js-sdk (in terms of the shape of rooms
+and events, at least), to make it easier to shift over things like event tiles directly from react-sdk.
+This is probably a no brainer, but right now the FFI mirrors the rust-sdk's internal API rather than mapping to a
+js-sdk shape.
+This might be an argument in favour of having web-specific FFI rather than reusing the existing
+uniffi one.